okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app-prereq/main/index.md

 ### Content

-Your configuration guide should include the following sections:
+The following are section suggestions for your configuration guide:

 #### Prerequisites

 In this section, specify any prerequisites required before your customer configures your integration in Okta.
-Examples may include enabling specific Okta features or SKUs, enabling API access to your SCIM server, or adding a particular version of an integration in Okta.
+Examples may include enabling specific Okta features, enabling API access to your SCIM server, or adding a particular version of an integration in Okta.

 For example: